 To address the requirements of Subtask 3.2 as it relates to facilities, planning, use, and construction, MJ interviewed the assistant superintendent, Operations; executive director, Facilities; and director of Environmental Services and Projects.
 The information obtained during these interviews and the review of documentation provided revealed that program administrators have a process to assess contracted and/or privatized services to verify effectiveness and cost savings achieved.
 Construction project and maintenance work order performance are reviewed and assessed in Design and Construction Services' regularly scheduled weekly and monthly meetings.
-Figure 3-7, Overall Project Status Report and assess project performance to include contracted and/or privatized services.
+Figure 3-7, Overall Project Status Report and Figure 3-8, Annual Project Status Report, are reports used during the meetings to review and assess project performance to include contracted and/or privatized services.